 I hadn't realized how much more inventive Thai conspiracy theories are than Western ones.
-Following the destruction of the Brahma statue at the Erawan Shrine, A., our man in Bangkok, has been feeding M. the latest rumors from Thailand, most of which are about the Thai prime minister, Thaksin Shinawatra.
+Following the destruction of the Brahma statue at the Erawan Shrine, A., our man in Bangkok, has been sharing the latest rumors from Thailand, most of which are about the Thai prime minister, Thaksin Shinawatra.

 A lot of Western conspiracy theories start from the idea that the people in power are exploiting their position to enrich themselves, their business associates, their friends and their family.
 In Thailand, where most people assume as a matter of course that every significant government decision is designed to benefit the prime minister, Shinawatra Group companies, Thaksin's business cronies and his extensive family, such theories don't seem very daring.

 So instead of money, they deal with magic.
 Thaksin, so the rumor goes, has employed a Khmer sorcerer from Buri Ram (the best sorcerers are always foreign, of course: when I was in South Africa a few years ago, the walls were papered with handbills advertising the services of sangomas from Burundi and points beyond).
 This is presumably in addition to the 'mad astrologers' who are already said to shape government policy.
 Another rumor has it that Thaksin orchestrated the destruction of the Brahma statue at Erawan so that he could conceal various personal items inside the replacement statue: when the faithful kneel to pray, they will actually be praying to the prime minister.
 The most sinister variant — proposed by an opposition politician — claims that the destruction of the statue and the subsequent murder of the perpetrator was actually a complex human sacrifice engineered by Thaksin as a way of gaining some occult advantage.